pymor/pymor/docs/source/tutorial_optimization.rst

 where :math:`r_\mu^{\text{pr}}` denotes the residual of the primal equation.
 A major issue of this approach is that the computation of the full gradient requires :math:`P` solutions of :math:`\eqref{sens}`.
-Especially for high dimensional parameter spaces, we can instead use the adjoint approach to reduce the computational cost to only one solution of an additional problem.
+Especially for high dimensional parameter spaces, we can instead use an adjoint approach to reduce the computational cost to only one solution of an additional problem.